stefets/stagedings/README.md

 ### The REST API expose

-* Endoints for direct navigation through scenes and subscenes
+* Endpoints for direct navigation through scenes and subscenes
-* Endoints to the Restart, Panic, Query and Quit commands
+* Endpoints to the Restart, Panic, Query and Quit commands

 ---